eclipse-m2e/m2e-core/CONTRIBUTING.md

 ## 💬 Get in touch with the community

-Eclipse m2e use mainly 2 channels for strategical and technical discussions
+Eclipse m2e use mainly 2 channels for strategic and technical discussions

 * 🐞 View and report issues through uses GitHub Issues at https://github.com/eclipse-m2e/m2e-core/issues. _📜 Migration to GitHub tracker took place in March 2021, for older tickets, see https://bugs.eclipse.org/bugs/buglist.cgi?product=m2e 📜_
 * 📧 Join the m2e-dev@eclipse.org mailing-list to get in touch with other contributors about project organization and planning, and browse archive at 📜 [https://accounts.eclipse.org/mailing-list/m2e-dev](https://accounts.eclipse.org/mailing-list/m2e-dev)